 Union seeks court order against Sibanye-Stillwater lock-out

-March 9 (Reuters) - South African union Solidarity said on Wednesday it would go to court to challenge a move by Sibanye-Stillwater SSWJ.J to lock out its members as a strike over wages begins at the company's gold operations.
+March 9 (Reuters) - South African union Solidarity said it would lodge a legal challenge to a move by Sibanye-Stillwater SSWJ.J to lock out its members as other unions began a strike over wages at the company's gold mines on Wednesday.

-The National Union of Mineworkers (NUM) and the Association of Mineworkers and Construction Union (AMCU) called a strike beginning on Wednesday evening over an unresolved pay dispute, but Solidarity broke ranks last week and accepted Sibanye's final offer of a 5% annual pay increase.
+The National Union of Mineworkers (NUM) and the Association of Mineworkers and Construction Union (AMCU) called for a strike to commence on Wednesday evening, after Solidarity broke ranks last week and accepted Sibanye's final offer of a 5% annual pay increase.

-Solidarity said its members had on Wednesday been informed they would be locked out of the workplace, despite having accepted Sibanye's wage offer.
+Solidarity said its members had on Wednesday been informed they would be barred from the workplace, despite the union having accepted Sibanye's wage offer.

 "Solidarity will approach the Labour Court on an urgent basis to obtain an interdict against the lock-out that will be applied to its members at Sibanye-Stillwater," the union said in a statement.